Leveraging scarcity is a popular marketing technique which is based on the principle of Fear of Missing Out (FOMO).

-Once the number of spots are filled, you can simply hide the 'Buy Now' button on your sales page and add an opt-in form to join the waiting list.
+It is pretty easy to implement this type of scarcity.
+Once all the spots are filled, you can simply hide the ‘Buy Now’ button on your sales page and add an opt-in form to join the waiting list.

 What is more challenging is to implement a live count of spots remaining on the sales page.
 A few people do it manually and update the number of spots remaining every x hours.